PRK Surgery & Recovery

 PRK is often recommended to patients who are not candidates for LASIK for a variety of reasons, including:

 - Anatomy does not allow adequate suction required for LASIK.

 The PRK Procedure

 During PRK, the cornea’s thin outer layer is gently removed to allow access to the underlying tissue so the cornea can be reshaped with the excimer laser.
 The laser treatment itself is the same as in LASIK, (← Link to the LASIK page) however, the PRK procedure is faster and does not create the same pressure-like sensation.
 PRK recovery does take longer than LASIK because of the corneal abrasion purposefully created, but the final results are equally as dramatic.

 PRK is a laser correction procedure to treat nearsightedness, farsightedness, and astigmatism.
 Like LASIK, the procedure utilizes excimer laser technology to change the shape of the cornea (the transparent window-like dome in front of the iris.)

-Most patients function well at normal activities after about three to four days.
+Most patients function well at normal activities 3-4 days post-op.
 Your vision may take several weeks or months to fully stabilize, but the outer corneal layer should be on its way to becoming perfectly smooth and providing crystal clear vision without eyeglasses.